HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 ### Changing the bulk update action

-After kicking off a previous update operation, for example, doing a [Bulk Update UpdateExpiry](#using-the-content-reporting-bulk-update-updateExpiry-feature), we can view then change the bulk update action to get a different set of filtered results to update next.
+After kicking off a previous update operation, for example, doing a [Bulk Update - Update Expiry](#updating-the-expiration-date-using-content-reporting), we can view then change the bulk update action to get a different set of filtered results to update next.

 1. In the **Bulk update** page, click the "View action" button.